MrEumel/ion-trap-simulation/README.md

  * Comparing cloud stability: All simulated combinations of beta and q values drawn in a phase diagram for (a) cosine mode (b) dipole mode (c) rectangle mode with [1,-1,1,-1] amplitude pattern (d) rectangle mode with [1, 0, -1, 0] amplitude pattern.
 Blue dots represent valid (stable) solutions, red dots represent invalid (unstable) solutions.
 As one can see, dipole mode and rectangle mode with a [1, -1, 1, -1] pattern are the two most stable operating modes as beta values decrease.
  <img src="https://user-images.githubusercontent.com/66386520/121773260-05950400-cb7b-11eb-8ae2-ba58503d22c5.png" width="70%" height="70%">

 * Comparing cloud density: Ion amount within the relevant target area plotted against q-values with fixed beta for (a) cosine mode (b) dipole mode (c) rectangle mode with [1,-1,1,-1] amplitude pattern (d) rectangle mode with [1, 0, -1, 0] amplitude pattern.
 The q-values are not actually applicable to dipole mode as elaborated above, and increasing q-values for dipole mode result in longer (field-free) pauses between amplitude pulses, which explains the decreasing ion density in the center of the trap.
-While ion density in dipole mode may be significantly lower than that of other modes, the field-free time periods between pulses are highly advantagous for the purpose of extracting released electrons from within the ion trap.
+While ion density in dipole mode may be significantly lower than that of other modes, the field-free time periods between pulses are highly advantagous for the purpose of extracting electrons from within the ion trap.
 <img src="https://user-images.githubusercontent.com/66386520/121773264-09288b00-cb7b-11eb-8921-8963746eba88.png" width="70%" height="70%">

 ## Work in progress: Electron simulation